31 Palestinians are killed heading to a Gaza aid site, witnesses say. Israel denies responsibility

 A new aid system marred by chaos

-Multiple witnesses have said Israeli troops fired on crowds near the new Gaza Humanitarian Foundation's sites.
+Multiple witnesses have said Israeli troops fired on crowds near the foundation's sites.
 Before Sunday, 17 people were killed while trying to reach them, according to Zaher al-Waheidi, head of the Gaza Health Ministry's records department.

 The foundation says private security contractors guarding its sites have not fired on crowds.
 Israel's military has acknowledged firing warning shots on previous occasions.